open-ephys/commutator-docs/source/coax-commutator/user-guide/automatic-control/onix-coaxheadstage64.rst

                 {% include 'workflow.html' %}
             {% endwith %}

+   -  Configure the **CommutatorSerialPort** property of the **BNO055 9-Axis IMU & Commutator** node to reflect the port to which the commutator is connected.

+   -  Configure the **EnableStream** property of the **BNO055 9-Axis IMU & Commutator** node as *True*.

-   -  Configure the **DeviceAddress** property of the **BNO055 9-Axis IMU & Commutator** node to reflect the address in which the BNO055 resides on this particular headstage device.
+   -  Configure the **DeviceAddress** property of the **BNO055 9-Axis IMU & Commutator** node to reflect the address in which corresponds to the BNO055 for this particular headstage device.
+The correct address can be found by referencing the ONIContext table.

       .. image:: ../../../_static/images/bno-address.png

-   -  Configure the **PortName** property of the **Commutator** node to reflect the port to which the commutator is connected.

 #.
 Run the workflow in Bonsai.
 If all above steps are correctly performed, the commutator will follow headstage rotations